Colonial Empires

 Other Countries

 But not all new states are poor.
 Singapore's 5.4 million are wealthier in GDP per capita terms than the citizens of the United States or Germany.
-Helped by an authoritarian government, an open pro-business economy, excellent education, a strong work ethic and quality public housing, the GDP per capita rose from $4,756 in 1980 to an estimated $52,179 in 2013. {32} Chile is another success story, benefiting from pension reform, privatisation, honest government and low taxes, though with widening inequality. {33} Nigeria, by contrast, is not: ethnic divisions, inept military governments, endemic corruption and now religious strife have more than counterbalanced its enormous oil wealth. {34} Each country is different, with its own set of advantages, customs and problems. {35-36}
+Helped by an authoritarian government, an open pro-business economy, excellent education, a strong work ethic and quality public housing, the GDP per capita rose from $4,756 in 1980 to an estimated $52,179 in 2013. {32} Chile is another success story, benefiting from pension reform, privatisation, honest government and low taxes, though with widening inequality. {33} Nigeria, by contrast, is not a success: ethnic divisions, inept military governments, endemic corruption and now religious strife have more than counterbalanced its enormous oil wealth. {34} Each country is different, with its own set of advantages, customs and problems. {35-36}

 References and Further Reading